-Designers love the 80-20 rule, since it’s so applicable to the design process, particularly in those areas where information or sales are at the heart of the design goals.
+Designers love the 80-20 rule since it’s so applicable to the design process, particularly in those areas where information or sales are at the heart of the design goals.

-- Who, specifically, is most likely to benefit the most from this design element?
+1. Who, specifically, is most likely to benefit the most from this design element?

 I’ve talked at length about narrowing down your career focus to zero in on one or two specific markets.

 And when it comes time to simplify your designs for this target group, you’ll know exactly what they’re looking for, how they look for it, and how to provide it to them simply.

-- How can I deliver the most value to this group of people using the least number of steps?
+2. How can I deliver the most value to this group of people using the least number of steps?

-As an extension to the above idea, your process will become much simpler when you begin focusing on the number of steps it will take your users to get from your design to the information or product they’re looking for.
+As an extension of the above idea, your process will become much simpler when you begin focusing on the number of steps it will take your users to get from your design to the information or product they’re looking for.

 It’s helpful to write it out in a literal list; start with the key action step on your website, brochure, poster, etc., and document exactly what needs to happen from there to make the sale.

 Smart It Up

-Skim a few articles and you’ll see what I mean – everything is concerned with making the important elements as obvious as they can possibly be, so that the user doesn’t have to use his or her brain for anything.
+Skim a few articles and you’ll see what I mean – everything is concerned with making the important elements as obvious as they can possibly be so that the user doesn’t have to use their brain for anything.

-It can actually make you start to feel a bit sorry for the average user at first, since designers seem to think so little of them.
+It can actually make you start to feel a bit sorry for the average user at first since designers seem to think so little of them.

-But if you understand the underlying principles behind this philosophy, you’ll begin to realize that, not only do designers not think their users are stupid, they’re actually being very smart about creating an experience that caters to the needs of the very top of the user “hierarchy.”
+But if you understand the underlying principles behind this philosophy, you’ll begin to realize that not only do designers not think their users are stupid, they’re actually being very smart about creating an experience that caters to the needs of the very top of the user “hierarchy.”

 It’s not that you should automatically assume that people are stupid.
 Rather, your assumption should be that everyone is smart – each of your users is far too busy living productive, interesting lives to waste time where they don’t need to.